RicoJia/ricojia.github.io/_posts/2022/2022-05-01-deep-learning-Strategies-part2.markdown

 Test Set Accuracy
 ```

 - Bayes Optimal Error is the best-possible error that can never be surpassed.
 A model's accuracy usually increases fast until it reaches "human level accuracy".
 After that, it will slow down as it approaches Bayes Optimal Error.
 Many times though, we **assume that human level accuracy is close to Bayes Optimal Error and use human level accuracy as a proxy to Bayes Optimal Error**.
-This on the other hand, determines "what is human error?"
-An amateur human level performance, or expert?
-We always go for the best one ;)
+This on the other hand, determines "what is human error?" - an amateur human level performance, or expert?
+The answer is "we always go for the best one" ;)

 ## Do An Error Analysis